top of page

 In August, we passed out more than 70 backpacks and supply kits.
 We distributed Narcan and harm reduction tools.
 Xfinity placed free internet boxes directly into the hands of families who needed them most.

-At one point, young people were dancing continuously, leaping with joy, grinning with delight, and celebrating unity.
+At one point, young people danced continuously, leaping with joy, grinning with delight, and celebrating unity.
 This was the essence of it all, embodied by the younger generation.
 A middle-aged man challenged the group to a dance-off, igniting memories, spins, and dips.
-A family with three children managed to leave with bookbags for each of them.
+A family with three children managed to leave with backpacks for each of them.
 Every interaction was filled with photo opportunities, videos, and community collaboration.

-Does this sound like your type of community-involvement?
+Does this sound like your type of community involvement?
 Contact us at AskBeans.Org to become a member of the movement.
+Next Partnership meeting is January 24, 2026.
+RSVP on Eventbrite

 Comments